 Distracted driving is a problem that has reached epidemic levels in the United States.
-In today’s interconnected, on-the-go world, it is no surprise that behind-the-wheel distraction is one of the leading causes of preventable auto collisions in Florida and throughout the country.
+In today’s interconnected, on-the-go world, it is no surprise that behind-the-wheel distraction is one of the leading causes of preventable auto collisions in Fort Lauderdale and throughout the country.

 “Distracted driving” describes any time a driver pays attention to something other than safe driving practices.
 Distractions generally fall into one or more of three categories:

-- Visual distractions are things that cause drivers’ eyes to wander off the road.
+- This includes things that cause drivers’ eyes to wander off the road.
 This could include turning to look at a roadside accident or police presence (commonly called “rubbernecking”), scenery, or looking at a phone.

-- Manual distractions are anything that requires a driver to take his or her hands off the wheel.
+- This includes anything that requires a driver to take his or her hands off the wheel.
 This may include fiddling with a stereo, typing a text message, or rummaging through the car or a purse.

 - Texting or emailing

 - Talking on a cell phone

 - Looking at GPS devices or reading maps